Multinomial logistic regression: Likelihood function

+where the index $i$ denotes the observations 1 to n and the index $j$ denotes the classes 1 to K. $$\delta_{j,y_i}=\begin{cases}1, \text{ for } j=y_i \\ 0, \text{ otherwise}\end{cases}$$ is the Kronecker delta.

+The negative log-likelihood function is therefore the well-known cross-entropy:

 Application in natural language processing

 In natural language processing, multinomial LR classifiers are commonly used as an alternative to naive Bayes classifiers because they do not assume statistical independence of the random variables (commonly known as features) that serve as predictors.
 However, learning in such a model is slower than for a naive Bayes classifier, and thus may not be appropriate given a very large number of classes to learn.
-In particular, learning in a Naive Bayes classifier is a simple matter of counting up the number of co-occurrences of features and classes, while in a maximum entropy classifier the weights, which are typically maximized using maximum a posteriori (MAP) estimation, must be learned using an iterative procedure; see #Estimating the coefficients.
+In particular, learning in a naive Bayes classifier is a simple matter of counting up the number of co-occurrences of features and classes, while in a maximum entropy classifier the weights, which are typically maximized using maximum a posteriori (MAP) estimation, must be learned using an iterative procedure; see #Estimating the coefficients.